aaronkaplan/yellowsub/README.md

 virtualenv --python=python3.8 venv
 source venv/bin/activate
-pip install -r requirements.txt
+pip install -r requirements.txt export ROOTDIR=`pwd`            # set ROOTDIR to the place where everything is installed
 # get rabbitMQ and redis installed via docker and listening on localhost.
 See docs/Getting-Started.md
 ...
 # start an example workflow